lindo-kuhle10/RaceDay-POE/README.md.txt

 Run RaceDay_Schema.sql in SSMS.
 ## CI/CD
 CI/CD workflow added.
+## YouTube Video
+Link will be added here.
 The RaceDay system is a platform designed to allow organizers to create running events, and participants to browse, enroll, and view results.

 ## Roles